 Prepping for a Prophetic Word

 Let’s go back to Elijah at Mt.
 Carmel.
 He heard the sound of an abundance of rain in the midst of a drought.
 However, he didn’t put his life on cruise control and expect God to do the rest.
 Let me show you the steps necessary to see God’s Word come to pass in your life, just as Elijah did.

 He had already taken the first step to provoking God’s favor.
 Many people think the animal he sacrificed on the altar was his seed.
 It wasn’t.
 Animals were everywhere.
 In a drought, the real seed was the water he poured over the sacrifice.
 We know it’s true because of the type of harvest he received.
 It wasn’t an abundance of animals; it was an abundance of rain.

 As soon as he heard the sound of rain (the plan of God), he went to the top of Mt.
 Carmel, put his face between his knees, and began to pray.

 When you receive the word for your life, pray!
 What do you need to do to receive?
 Do you need to make changes?
 Abandon relationships?
 What will put you in a position to see the word come to pass?
 The Lord will show you in prayer.

 3. Elijah stayed in the faith of God.

-As he was praying, he had the opportunity to doubt God’s Word.
+As Elijah prayed, he had the opportunity to doubt God’s Word.
 His servant continued to look toward the sea and report no clouds.
-Every time his servant returned with a negative report, it was an opportunity to doubt or be discouraged.
+Every time his servant returned with a negative report, Elijah had an opportunity to doubt or be discouraged.
 Elijah just said, “Go look again.”
 He refused to give up on the Word that God had given him.